kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0142 Training centers.md

 \(1\) Is approved by the Administrator;

-\(2\) Is in compliance with §[[Volume 3/H Schools and other certificated agencies/0142 Training centers.md#§142.47   Training center instructor eligibility requirements.|§142.47]], 142.49, and 142.53 and applicable sections of [[Volume 3/K Administrative regulations/0183 Representatives of the administrator.md|part 183 of this chapter]]; and
+\(2\) Is in compliance with [[Volume 3/H Schools and other certificated agencies/0142 Training centers.md#§142.47   Training center instructor eligibility requirements.|§§142.47]], 142.49, and 142.53 and applicable sections of [[Volume 3/K Administrative regulations/0183 Representatives of the administrator.md|part 183 of this chapter]]; and

 \(3\) Prior to designation, and except as provided in paragraph (b) of this section, every 12-calendar-month period following initial designation, the certificate holder must ensure that the evaluator satisfactorily completes a curriculum that includes the following: